jnrgamecoin/JNRGameCoin/README.md

 For an immediately usable, binary version of the jnrgamecoin Core software, see .

-Further information about JNRGameCoin Core is available in the [doc folder](/doc).
+Further information about jnrgamecoin Core is available in the [doc folder](/doc).

 What is jnrgamecoin?
 ----------------